 The main mechanical laboratory is a large open-plan space designed to accommodate the study of thermo-fluids, solid mechanics and dynamics.
 It also has an area with machine tools for manufacture of student designs.

-There is a purpose built engine testing facility with full instrumentation to measure engine performance and emissions.
-This facility is normally used by our final year engineering and research students.
-Typical student projects include running the engine with alternative fuels such as bio-fuels and water-in-diesel emulsified fuels to improve performance and emission characteristics.
+There is a purpose built engine testing facility to measure engine performance and emissions.
+Typical student projects done in this facility include running the engine with alternative fuels such as bio-fuels and water-in-diesel emulsified fuels to improve performance and emission characteristics.

 Electronic Engineering Laboratory